-[Save as discussed in [Subscription and Sale], so far as the Issuer is aware, no person involved in the offer of the Covered Bonds has an interest material to the offer.]
+[Save as discussed in [the section "Subscription and Sale" of the Base Prospectus], so far as the Issuer is aware, no person involved in the offer of the Covered Bonds has an interest material to the offer.]
 (Amend as appropriate if there are other interests.)